manncyam/puzzler/README.md

 Figure-2 Transform value of the gate in Unity

 ### Step 2
-Design Start and Replay menu.
+Design Start and Replay menus.

 Here are some sketches: